-Stephen has a long history of leadership in community service, currently serving as a City Councillor in Fredericton, NB, and a member of the Fredericton North Rotary Club.
-He has been active in several areas of community service including the Fredericton area school board, and various provincial organizations, including a term as President of the New Brunswick Salmon Council.
+Stephen has a long history of leadership in community service, currently serving as a City Councillor in Fredericton, NB, and is a member of the Fredericton North Rotary Club.
+He has been active over many years in several areas of community service including the Fredericton area school board, and various provincial organizations, including a term as President of the New Brunswick Salmon Council.

 Daria Saunders is the Conservation Program Manager at the Atlantic Salmon Conservation Foundation.
 While she has worked throughout Eastern Canada on behalf of the Foundation, projects in New Brunswick and Quebec are currently her primary focus.
 She also assists the Executive Director on Applied Scientific Research initiatives.
-Daria co-founded the popular webinar series the Foundation hosts in partnership with the Canadian Rivers Institute and serves as the series' coordinator.
+Darla co-founded the popular webinar series the Foundation hosts in partnership with the Canadian Rivers Institute and serves as the series' coordinator.

-Before joining the Foundation, Darla worked in Kouchibouguac National Park as an Ecosystem Data Technician and an Acting Ecologist Team Leader, in Prince Edward Island National Park as an Ecosystem Scientist, an Acting Heritage Presentation Coordinator and an Interpretation & Outreach Officer and with the Nature Conservancy of Canada as an Acting Stewardship Coordinator, a Land Conservation & Stewardship Representative and a Land Securement Officer.
+Before joining the Foundation, Darla worked for Parks Canada and the Nature Conservancy of Canada.
 Overall, Darla has more than 15 years' experience in the field of conservation.
 She holds a Bachelor of Science from Dalhousie University and a Master of Science from McGill University.
-Darla grew up on the Miramichi and has also had the good fortune to call various places home in Nova Scotia, Prince Edward Island, New Brunswick, and Quebec.
+Darla grew up on the Miramichi and has also had the good fortune to call various places home in Nova Scotia, Prince Edward Island, New Brunswick, and Québec.